abarrak/abarrak.github.io/_i18n/en/_posts/2016-6-25-elquoent-ruby.md

 Recently, I've read Oslen Russ's <a href="https://amzn.com/0321584104" target="_blank">"Eloquent Ruby"</a> and it was delightful read overall.

-The book has a considerable reputation among the community programmers.
-It's divided into (4) units on Ruby foundations and the software process practices.
+The book has a considerable reputation among the community.
+It is divided into (4) units about Ruby foundations, and the software process practices.

 <!-- post-excerpt -->

 <br>

 **Part (1)** and **(2)** form the first half of the book.
-They start with the language basics, types and features, in addition to the coverage of OOP methodologies in Ruby (classes, modules, blocks).
+They start with the language basics, types, and features.
+In addition, It covers  OOP methodologies in Ruby (classes, modules, blocks).

 <br>